-4. Do not call in staff for an investigation (i.e. blood test, imaging and operative procedures) at off-service hours unless it is likely to change management
+Don't call in staff for an investigation (i.e. blood test, imaging, operative procedures, etc.) at off-service hours unless it is likely to change management.

 Health personnel are valuable resources in rural communities.
 It is important that provider well-being is balanced with optimal patient care, especially where human resources are limited.